INTER-Mediator/INTER-Mediator/README.md

 You don't have to deploy the samples if you just want to just a glance. http://msyk.dyndns.org/im-sample.html

-Contributer:
+### Contributer:
-Atsushi Matsuo
+- Atsushi Matsuo
-Kiyonori Ito
+- Kiyonori Ito

+### Special Thanks to:
+- Tsutomu Yuasa
+- Kentaro Suzuki
+- Miyuki Imaizumi
+- Yukio Murakami

 ## Contributing